-- 1 Members of the diving team will not be asked to work for more than 12 hours without having at least eight hours of unbroken rest during the previous 24 hours.
-Similarly, the longest period a person will be asked to work, and only in exceptional circumstances, will be 16 hours before being given eight hours of unbroken rest.
+1. Members of the diving team should not be asked to work for more than 12 hours without having at least eight hours of unbroken rest during the previous 24 hours.
+Similarly, the most prolonged period a person is asked to work, and only in exceptional circumstances, is 16 hours before being given eight hours of unbroken rest (note that what IMCA calls "exceptional circumstances" are situations linked to unforeseen events).

-This may be, for example, where a diving team has been on standby, but not diving, for a number of hours before diving is needed.
-In such cases, extreme care will need to be taken and allowance will need to be made for the effects of fatigue. - 2 No person will be expected to work a 12-hour shift without a meal break taken away from their place of work.
-Personnel also need toilet and refreshment breaks during their shifts. - 3 To allow for these breaks, the diving contractor will need to ensure that the planned work either has natural breaks (for example, during periods of strong tide) or that qualified and experienced personnel are available to act as relief during breaks.
+- 2. No person is expected to work a 12-hour shift without a meal break taken away from his place of work.
+Personnel also need toilet and refreshment breaks during their shifts.
+To allow for these breaks, the diving contractor needs to ensure that the planned work either has natural breaks (for example, during periods of strong tide) or that qualified and experienced personnel are available to act as relief during breaks.
 This is particularly important in relation to supervisors whose responsibilities are often onerous and stressful.
-Any such handovers of responsibility should be recorded in writing in the operations log. - 4 Extended work periods offshore without a break can reduce safety awareness.
+Any such handovers of responsibility should be recorded in writing in the operations log. - 3.
+Extended work periods offshore without a break can reduce safety awareness.
 Work will therefore need to be planned so that personnel do not work offshore for long periods without being allowed time onshore.
 These times may need to vary to suit operational needs or exceptional circumstances, but personnel should be given a reasonable onshore break related to the period spent offshore.